 Program details and Additional Activities in Palestine

-• Arabic lessons of three hours weekly with native speakers in Palestinian dialect and MSA if desired.
+• Arabic lessons are three hours weekly with native speakers in the Palestinian dialect, and MSA is offered if desired.
 Our teachers are well-qualified and attentive, each with a solid educational background, ready and willing to assist you.

-• Visits to Palestinian women’s rights organisations in Hebron
+• Visits to Palestinian women’s rights organizations in Hebron

-• Meetings with women rights’ activists, non-governmental organisations, women’s rights workers, professors and Palestinian university students and holding talks for Palestinian girls and women to raise awareness about their rights
+• Meetings with women’s rights activists, non-governmental organizations, women’s rights workers, professors, and Palestinian university students and holding talks for Palestinian girls and women to raise awareness about their rights

 • Holding workshops with Palestinian boys and men about gender equality

-• Many opportunities to meet Palestinian women in Hebron
+• There are many opportunities to meet Palestinian women in Hebron

 • Palestinian cultural nights with entertainment and activities